 KALE (Green Curly): well-ruffled, curly green leaves on green stems; this variety makes a good, roasted “kale chip”.
 Kale is high in vitamins A, C, and K, folic acid, fiber, calcium and iron and has the highest protein content of all cultivated vegetables.

 -How to use: for salads, soups, and light cooking

 -How to store: keep in plastic bag in refrigerator for up to 1 week

-KOHLRABI (Kossak): You will receive a giant kohlrabi for storage up to 8 inches in diameter; delicious bulbous member of the cabbage family, that grows above ground; green skin and sweet, crisp, apple-white flesh; tubers and leaves are good sources of vitamins C and A, calcium, potassium, and fiber.
+KOHLRABI (Kossak): Only the Food Hub and the Farm members will receive this, due to lack of space in the boxes!
+If others at Argus, Pure Pastures, or Agricole want the kohlrabi you can stop at the farm anytime or the Ann Arbor Farmers Market on Saturdays to pick one up sometime in the next month.
+Unfortunately we found that they were just too big to fit in boxes and these other sites do not have room for large, bulk items on the side.
+This is a giant variety of kohlrabi for storage; up to 8-12 inches in diameter; delicious bulbous member of the cabbage family, that grows above ground; green skin and sweet, crisp, apple-white flesh; tubers and leaves are good sources of vitamins C and A, calcium, potassium, and fiber.

 -How to store: keep in cold storage for up to 4 months